 Domenico Scarlatti was born in Italy in 1685, the same year as Johann Sebastian Bach and Georg Frideric Handel.
 What an incredible year for music!
 (Telemann was born 4 years earlier, and Vivaldi 7.)
 Growing up under the massive shadow of a father who was a pre-eminent composer, he was known as a brilliant keyboard technician and extemporizer but as little else until he left Italy.
 He moved to Portugal in 1719 to become music master to the young Princess Maria Barbara; when she became Queen of Spain in 1729, he followed her there.
 He didn't begin to formally write his keyboard music down until 1738, when he was knighted by Portugal and composed a volume for presentation.
 A few years later, he collected a number of his older pieces into two more volumes.
-But then, ill health and gambling debts galvanised him into finding his voice.
+But then ill health and his concern for his soul in the afterlife galvanized him into finding his voice.
 During his last 6 years 1752-7, he transferred his keyboard skill to paper in the form of some two hundred suites which he called sonatas.
-They combine pure joyous harpsichord sounds with the taut rhythms of Spanish dance and the harmonic brilliance of his Italian heritage to a degree that places him among the greatest musicians of all time.
+They combine pure joyous harpsichord sounds with the taut rhythms of Spanish dance, the harmonic brilliance of his Italian heritage, and his incredible inventiveness to a degree that places him among the greatest musicians of all time, as well as a dream for those who love the feel of flying fingers on a keyboard.